alanmitchell/bmon-website/guide/appx-config-lorawan.md

   - How frequently to report its readings.

-  - What type of external sensor is connected (e.g. temperature, pulse, switch)
+  - What type of external sensor is connected (e.g., temperature, pulse, switch)

   - What frequencies the sensor should operate on.